 Composite Decking Calculator — Boards, Clips & Coverage

-Calculate composite decking boards, hidden clips and any accessory profiles needed for your deck.
+Estimate composite decking boards using the shared deck calculator, then add hidden clips and accessory profiles from the selected manufacturer's installation data.
 Composite deck boards have different standard widths and lengths than timber — use this calculator to get accurate quantities for popular brands and profiles.

 How the composite decking calculator works